Credit card refunds

 Your credit card provider will then add the amount to your credit card balance, which you’ll pay off in full, or partially, each month.

 The process of a credit card refund works in reverse.
-If the vendor agrees to a refund, they’ll return the money to your credit card provider, not you.
-Your credit card provider will then take that amount off your monthly balance, therefore reducing the amount you owe them.
+If your credit card refund is successful, the money is returned to your credit card provider, not you.

-1. Contact the vendor
+Contact the vendor

 If you used your credit card in a shop, you should return to the retailer with the item and its original packaging, your credit card and receipt.
-If you don’t have the receipt, a credit card statement showing the transaction should suffice.
+If you don’t have the receipt, a credit card statement showing the transaction should do.

 Make sure you keep a record of all correspondence between you and the vendor.

-2. Get your refund
+Get your credit card refund

 If the vendor refuses to give you a refund